theCorgiCoder/food-delivery-code-test/README.md

 ## Description

 This project is a mobile application built using React Native with Expo, Typescript, and Redux.
-The app inclused state management using Redus for global state handling and Typescript because that's what we all use nowadays.
+The app inclused state management using Redux for global state handling and Typescript because that's what we all use nowadays.

 The app pulls from the provided API to display a list of restaurant cards and filters